globoglobito/Python-Guide/README.md

 parser.parse_args('n1 n2 hue -m a b c'.split()) # Namespace(m=['a', 'b', 'c'], n=['n1', 'n2'], o='hue')
 ```

 The default keyword can also be used with optional arguments.
-When an optional arguments is always used as a flag without parameter, it is also possible to use the action='store_const' and const keyword.
+When an optional argument is always used as a flag without parameter, it is also possible to use the action='store_const' and const keyword.

-In this case, when the option is detected, the Namespace is given an appropiately-named sttribute with const as it value.
-If the option is not present in the parsed args, the attributr is created with the value given in default or None if it isnt set.
+In this case, when the option is detected, the Namespace is given an appropriately named attribute with const as its value.
+If the option is not present in the parsed args, the attribute is created with the value given in default or None if it isn’t set.

 For more info https://docs.python.org/3.7/library/argparse.html